hisaac/hisaac.net/pages/about.md

 ### Work

-I currently work as a mobile devops engineer for [Bitrise](https://bitrise.io).
+I currently work as a Senior Mobile Infrastructure Engineer at [Tandem Diabetes Care](https://www.tandemdiabetes.com), and insulin pump manufacturer.

 I've spent most of my professional life working with technology.
 Before software development, I was an IT support technician and manager, software quality assurance technician, audio producer, and audio engineer.